IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-Once an identity is generated, the advertising token (UID2 token) that you would send to the bid stream will be available upon the successful completion of the generateIdentity function.
+When this method call completes successfully, the advertising token (UID2 token) is available for you to send to the bid stream.

-If the UID2 identity stored in local file storage has expired and cannot be refreshed, you must call the same function again to generate a new identity get the resulting UID2 token:
+If the UID2 identity stored in local file storage has expired and cannot be refreshed, you must call the same function again to generate a new identity get the resulting UID2 token: (**GWH_SW again... existing copy said function.
+We are going to method throughout?**) (**GWH_SW also, not sure we need to repeat the same call again, two next to each other?**)

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>